Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Approximations of cumulant equation

 From the Definition (\ref{def:decentR}), and equation (\ref{eqn:gammaPreIntegrated}) combined, we obtain the following form of time-dependent relaxation coefficients $\gamma_{ij} (\omega,\omega^\prime,t)$ of the cumulant equation.

 The first integral, in the equation above, is convergent due to the mentioned condition within the Definition (\ref{def:decentR}).
-The second, potentially divergent integral, will be subjected to a regularization.
-Similarly, as in Section (\ref{app:sec:SM}) we choose $\max\{\abs{\omega},\abs{\omega^\prime}\} \ll \omega_c <+\infty$.
+The second integral (which diverges in the absence of cutoff profile) will be subjected to a modification.
+Similarly, as in Section (\ref{app:sec:SM}) we choose $\max\{\abs{\omega},\abs{\omega^\prime}\} \ll \Lambda <+\infty$.

 where $J^{\frac 12}_{ij}(\omega)\equiv\left(J^{\frac 12}(\omega)\right)_{ij}$, and $H(\omega)$ is a Heaviside step function.
 In the first step $(I)$ we introduce the limiting procedure, in the second step $(II)$ we decompose positive semi-definite matrix $J(\Omega)$ into its square roots.
 In the third step $(III)$, similarly as in Section (\ref{app:sec:SM}), we employ the filtering property of models of delta function separately in each square bracket, sign function is added so that square root is well defined (see remark (\ref{rem:sgnSD})).
 It is worth noting, that there is no need to employ the $\mathrm{sign}$ function if one anticipates and considers that only $\omega,\omega^\prime>0$ case is non-zero from the very beginning.
 In the next step $(IV)$ we interchange model of delta function with Dirac delta distribution.
 In the fifth step $(V)$ we multiply the expression with additional Heaviside step function to retain positive semi-definiteness of final approximation, this is consistent with long times approximation due to presence of $\mathrm{sinc}\left(\frac{\omega-\omega^\prime}{2}t\right)$ function.
 In the last step we simplify the expression, utilizing Heaviside functions.
 Finally: